MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 ### ConsoleSessionConfiguration

+This setting specifies the session configuration to be used for all PowerShell sessions.
+This can be any endpoint registered on the local machine including the default PowerShell remoting endpoints or a custom endpoint having specific user role capabilities.

 This key contains two subkeys:

 - `EnableConsoleSessionConfiguration` - to enable session configurations, set the value to `true`.
+By default, this value is `false`.

 - `ConsoleSessionConfigurationName` - Specifies the name of configuration endpoint in which PowerShell is run.
-This can be any endpoint registered on the local machine including the default PowerShell remoting endpoints or a custom endpoint having specific user role capabilities.
+By default, there is no session defined.

 ```json
 {